-Behavioral Health and Rehabilitative Services for Virginia Veterans, Service Members and Their Families
+Behavioral Health Services for Military Service Members, Veterans, and their Families

 The Virginia Department of Behavioral Health and Developmental Services (DBHDS) values your military service.
 DBHDS staff members, and Community Services Boards statewide, work to ensure that you and loved ones can readily access behavioral health, developmental, and supportive services to reach your wellness goals.

-If you are a military service member or veteran in a behavioral health crisis (experiencing suicidal thoughts, anxiety, depression, substance abuse and/or other concerns) please call the confidential Veteran Crisis Line 24/7, 1-800-273-8255 (PRESS 1) to speak to a caring responder.
+If you are a Military Service Member, or Veteran in a behavioral health crisis (experiencing suicidal thoughts, anxiety, depression, substance abuse and/or other concerns) please call the confidential Military and Veteran Crisis Line 24/7, 1-800-273-8255 (PRESS 1) to speak to a caring responder.
 You can also TEXT the Veteran Crisis Line at 838255 for help.
+Family members, Caregivers, or loved ones can also call on behalf of a Service Member or Veteran.

 VIRGINIA’S ASK THE QUESTION CAMPAIGN

-GOAL: To improve service delivery and intake data accuracy for identified military Service Members, Veterans, and Families (SMVF) in Virginia's Community Services Boards (CSBs).
+GOAL: To improve service delivery and intake data accuracy for identified military Service Members, Veterans, and Families (SMVF) in community agencies.

-1. ASK “Have you or a family member ever served in the military?”rdquo;
+1. ASK “Have you or a family member ever served in the military?”

-- This question should be posed at multiple entry points for CSB Services, i.e. call center, initial assessment, emergency services, clinical and medical assessments, and any other entry points.
+- This question should be posed at multiple entry points for community services, i.e. call center, initial assessment, emergency services, clinical and medical appointments, and any other entry points.

 2. LINK SMVF with a provider in your agency that has been trained in military cultural competency for needed services.